lizberberena/lizberberena/README.md

 ## Hi!
 My name is Liz Berberena, and I'm a front-end web developer. ✌️

 I’m currently working full-time as a web producer for The Lynx Group.
 My business card is my website. ***Hands you [[lizberberena.com](https://lizberberena.com)]***.
-I care about animals, art, languages, technology, and sociology.
+I care about animals, art, languages, technology, and psychology.

 I made a gallery where you can [see my drawings](https://lizberberena.com/art).
 I speak fluent Spanish, and I'm learning German and Polish (slowly).
 Get in touch via [email](mailto:hi@lizberberena.com).
 I am NOT currently doing freelance.